lou-cs/company/README.md

 ## <a name="mission"></a>Mission

-Our mission is to provide the best knowledge and resources within the immersive technology industry for learning the skills to create XR applications.
+Our mission is to provide the best knowledge and resources within the immersive technology industry for learning to create XR applications.

 ## <a name="values"></a>Values